Sticky Mat Protocol for Cleanroom Use (.pdf files require Adobe Acrobat to view)

 • The difference in cleanliness between the areas.

 • The number of people or pairs of feet per shift or per hour.

 • The size of the mats and how many mats or locations are in the series.

 In general, areas farther away from the cleanroom will be dirtier.
-Changing the layers at this point of use every ½ hour would be a benchmark to start with.
+Changing the layers of cleanroom sticky mats at this point of use every ½ hour would be a benchmark to start with.
 The final entry area into the cleanroom is probably from a clean area to a very clean area and each layer may last 4 to 8 hours.

 However, this is just a rough starting point and each point of use will vary greatly.
 A few days of use and observation will help to determine the optimal mat layer change interval.

 - Before placing a new mat down or replacing an existing mat, thoroughly clean the surface to remove contamination that may act as a barrier and keep the mat from adhering.
 If you are replacing an existing mat make sure to remove any adhesive residue.
 We recommend using a pre-saturated wiper that contains a percentage of isopropyl alcohol.
 Make sure the surface is completely dry before application.